 Written tone is created by the words and phrases you use when communicating, and how you structure your sentences.
 For example, using direct, second-person pronouns (such as “you”) and simple, casual phrases can create a friendly and inviting tone.
 Similarly, using only third-person pronouns (“he,” “she” or “they”), complex phrasing, and more technical terms and industry jargon can, by comparison, create a more formal, distant tone.

 The tone of voice describes how your brand communicates with the audience and thus influences how people perceive your messaging.
 In other words, it describes how we want to communicate to our audience, rather than what.

 Your company’s tone of voice represents your brand personality and values.
 This includes the words you choose and the order in which you put them and applies to all the content you deliver — website content, social media posts, emails, and any other formats.

 As different purposes require different measures, your tone of voice may vary from time to time, depending on:

 The audience you communicate with if you target more than one persona;

 The media you use, as content formats and lengths vary;

 The goal you are pursuing, e.g., the goal of a news piece is different from that of a how-to article.

-But your overall tone of voice should be consistent and observed in every piece of content you deliver.
+But even if some situational changes are necessary, your overall tone of voice should be consistent throughout every piece of content you deliver.

-Successfully defined and implemented tone of voice allows your brand to get recognized by your audience using text alone, even if they don’t see your logo or company’s name attached to the content piece you produce.
+Successfully defined and implemented, tone of voice allows your audience to recognize your brand by content alone, even if they don’t see your logo or company’s name attached to the content you produce.